 How to Catch a Nutria with a Live Trap

 Also known as the coypu, a nutria is a giant rodent.
 These animals have the potential to destroy your property with their large incisors.
 This animal is especially a nightmare for property owners near bodies of water.
-One method of removing a nutria from your property is using a live trap to catch and release the animal.
+Removing a nutria from your property is using a live trap to catch and release the animal.
 Live trapping is a safe and effective way to keep animals away from your home.

 Identification

-Before using a live trap, you need to make sure that the wild animal you are dealing with is a nutria.
+Before using a live trap, you must ensure that the wild animal you are dealing with is a nutria.
 This will ensure that you are using the correct bait and strategies.

 Nutria

-Nutrias are generally 16 to 24 inches long with a 12 to 18 inch tail.
+Nutrias are generally 16 to 24 inches long with a 12 to 18-inch tail.
 It has dark brown outer fur with gray inner fur.
 They normally weigh between 8 and 20 pounds.
 Nutrias have webbed feet and large orange incisors.
-They are also semi-aquatic and spend the majority of their time in or near water.
+They are semi-aquatic and spend most of their time in or near water.
 Their diet mainly consists of vegetation.
 The nutria eats around 25% of its weight every day.

 Use the image and description above to confirm that you are dealing with a nutria on your property.